Do We Owe You Money?

 The amount of capital credits earned in a given year is based upon the amount of capital contributed through payment of your monthly bills.
 The more electric service purchased, the greater the capital credits account —although the percentage will remain the same.
 The sum of monthly bills for a year is multiplied by a percentage to determine capital credits.

-If you were or are a member of the Jay County REMC and are eligible for a capital credit refund, you will receive a letter in the mail.
+If you were or are a member of the Jay County REMC and are eligible for a capital credit refund, you will receive a letter in the mail or you can contact us at 260-726-7121 to confirm whether or not you are eligible for capital credits.

 All of the credits earned by members of the Jay County REMC through the years 1969, 1970, 1971, 1972 and 1973.